 How to Master Professional Massage Techniques

-- 1Personal hygiene.You are going to be working in close proximity to a human with a nose.
-It may be a good idea to use soaps, perfumes, and lotions that do not give off a strong scent as some may find them offensive.Advertisement
+- 1You are going to be working in close proximity to a human with a nose.
+It may be a good idea to use soaps, perfumes, and lotions that do not give off a strong scent as some may find them offensive.Personal hygiene.Advertisement

 - Dress for giving a massage.
 You don't want your clothing to be restrictive, but you also don't want it to be oversized to where it interferes with the massage.
 Hair, if long, should be pulled back so that it doesn't fall on to the client.